nikita-1310/PortfolioProject/README.md

 </ul>

 # Navbar Section
-<h3>In Navbar section I created a logo which is a Developer & created a section link.</h3>
+<h3>In Navbar section I created a logo which is a Developer & created a section link.
+Navbar position is Fixed.</h3>

 # Home Section
 <h3>In Home section i have used image on background, there is my name which is animated and button with hire me whenever we hover on the button , button background color would be transparent and border color would be changed.</h3>